evrichter/evrichter/README.md

 ## Hi there 👋 I'm Eva

 ### 👩‍💻 About Me
-I am a graduate in **Language Science and Technology** (M.Sc., Saarland University).
+I am a graduate of the M.Sc. program in **Language Science and Technology** at Saarland University.
 My experience covers natural language processing, psycholinguistics and speech technology, gained through coursework and projects.
-Before that, I completed a B.A. in **Linguistics and Translation**, where I first explored machine translation evaluation and developed a lasting interest in AI and language technology.
+Before that, I completed a B.A. in **Linguistics and Translation**, where I was first introduced to machine translation, which sparked a broader interest in NLP, AI, and language technology.
 ---
 ### 🔧 Technical Skills
-- **Languages:** Python, R
+- **Languages:** Python, R, SQL
 - **Data/NLP:** Pandas, NumPy, Scikit-Learn, SpaCy, NLTK, Hugging Face
 - **Visualization:** Matplotlib, Seaborn, Power BI
 - **Other:** HTML, LaTeX, Git, Jupyter, CAT Tools (Trados Studio, MemoQ)